Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 There are several rules as to how these generated functions may be explicified or inherited.

-> Note: a generated function is explicified, if its implementation (with matching [function signature]) is provided explicitly in the body of the data class .
+> Note: a generated function is explicified, if its implementation (with matching [function signature]) is provided explicitly in the body of the data class.
 > A generated function is inherited, if its implementation (with matching [function signature]) is taken from a supertype of the data class.

 The declarations of `equals`, `hashCode` and `toString` may be explicified similarly to how [overriding] works in normal classes.